aaronsmithtv/Houdini-Docker/README.md

 3. Commit your changes.
 4. Submit a pull request.

-For any questions or discussions, please open an issue or contact the maintainers.
+For any questions or discussions, please open an issue or contact me whenever!

 ## License